PeterMosmans/security-scripts/README.md

-  --allports            run a full-blown nmap scan on all ports -t, --trace           check webserver for HTTP TRACE method -w, --whois           perform a whois lookup --header HEADER       custom header to use for scantools (default
+  --allports            run a full-blown nmap scan on all ports -t, --trace           check webserver for HTTP TRACE method -w, --whois           perform a whois lookup --header HEADER       custom header to use for scantools --maxtime MAXTIME     timeout for scans in seconds (default 600) --timeout TIMEOUT     timeout for requests in seconds (default 10) -v, --verbose         Be more verbose
-                        analyze_hosts)
-  --maxtime MAXTIME     timeout for scans in seconds (default 600) --timeout TIMEOUT     timeout for requests in seconds (default 10) -v, --verbose         Be more verbose